- About Us

 The Warehouse is a founding member of the Public Place Recycling Scheme, which funds recycling bins and recycling services in public areas around the country – so we are helping you recycle when you are out and about.

 Nationally, recycling of polystyrene and hard plastics (particularly plastic numbers 5, 6 and 7) remains a challenge.
-In the past 12 months, we have had some recyclers stop taking these materials.
 However, we are continuously investigating new solutions for recycling these waste products.

 Implementing better recycling services is one of two fundamental parts of reducing landfill with the other being engaging stores to recycle more.
-Over the past year, we have been strengthening our processes of engaging stores by providing greater information on the impact of landfill, together with waste audits and best-practice examples.
+Over the past few years, we have been strengthening our processes of engaging stores by providing greater information on the impact of landfill, together with waste audits and best-practice examples.
 This is reinforced by transparent reporting and senior management consistently highlighting the importance of reducing landfill.
-The impact of this engagement has been significant in many parts of the Group and has seen reductions of up to 30% in some locations.
+The impact of this engagement has been significant in many parts of the Group.

 A significant waste stream for the North Island Distribution Centre is wooden pallets.
 We reuse as many as possible but always have an excess as well as many broken, unusable pallets.
 These pallets are now taken by Reharvest, which fixes as many of the broken pallets as possible with the unfixable ones processed into garden bark that is sold at The Warehouse stores nationwide.